 Total Daily Data Transfer Slide (Slide 8)

 An often-overlooked aspect of a backup environment assessment is the bigger picture of the amount of data being transferred each day.
 This slide helps paint a picture of a backup admin’s practices along with the environment.

 Total backup jobs are broken down into types based on referencing the Summary Tab and with Activity set to Backup only:

-- Capacity: The sum of the amount of data Column L [Bytes] (converted to GB) per day Column A [Start Time]
+- Capacity: The sum of the amount of data Column L [Bytes] (converted to GiB) per day Column A [Start Time]

-The peak of the bar shows the Total Capacity initiated for backup in that day.
+The peak of the bar shows the Total Capacity initiated for backup on that day.
 Jobs can cover more than one day.
-So, a job would be identified by starting on a day, completing successfully and then using the capacity backed up at completion.
-Ts End Time is not evaluated for specific date/time.
+So, a job would be identified by starting on a day, completing successfully, and then using the capacity backed up at completion.
+Ts End Time is not evaluated for a specific date/time.

 Average Daily Transfer is the amount of data transferred, not the transfer rate, and is an average of the bar chart total values (in red): Sum(each day’s total capacity backed up) / number of days (where 30 days is the most recent 30 days of backups, starting at the most recent backup (i.e., not calendar day) and correlates with the left vertical axis.